telus/tds-core/guide/getting-started/developers.md

 ## Installing

-If you are using the [Isomorphic Starter Kit](https://github.com/telusdigital/telus-isomorphic-starter-kit), TDS is already installed and configured.
+If you are using the latest version of [Isomorphic Starter Kit](https://github.com/telusdigital/telus-isomorphic-starter-kit), TDS is already installed and configured.
 You can jump straight to [using the components](#3-use-tds-components).

 To install the latest version of a component: